nlfmt/stormdb/README.md

 ### Cons
 StormDB is **NOT** a good choice to store large amounts of data, as it loads the entire database into memory. \
 It is also not suitable for applications that need very fast data access.
 Even though StormDB is quite fast, as the data is stored in memory, \
-it doesnt do any querying optimizations, like indexing. \
+it doesnt do any querying optimizations, like indexing.

 ## Quickstart
-1. Install the package `npm install @nlfmt/stormdb`
+1. Install necessary packages `npm install @nlfmt/stormdb zod`
 2. Initialize the database
 ```ts
 import StormDB from '@nlfmt/stormdb';